IES 6 IES 6:

 Learning and development activities that complement education and practical experience.
 Training emphasizes practical application, and is usually conducted in the workplace or a simulated work environment.

-Validity
+Validity (of assessment)

 Verifiable evidence